ndd21/PHYS281/docs/demo-functions.md

 ### Type hinting

-When defining a function you do not need to specify the @(type) of each argument.
+When defining a function you do not need to specify the [type](glossary.md#type) of each argument.
 When writing a docstring you should however let the user know what type of object each argument should be.
 Another way of doing this is to use ["type-hints"](https://docs.python.org/3/library/typing.html).
 This is way of "hinting" at what type each argument should be in the function definition.
 If we take the